Welcome to Dr. Kate Brilakis' Learning Portal

 with its substrate.

-enzymes can break down polymers releasing monomers =
+other enzymes can break down polymers releasing monomers =

 catabolic reaction